Nzambu/Nzambu/README.md

 I'm a resilient. proactive, and open minded Software Engineer who applies critical thinking and soft skills to provide technical solutions by writing well-documented, clean and bug-free code.

+## &#x270d; Backend - Microservices and RESTful APIs

+I make API's following specifications set by [Json API Org](https://jsonapi.org/).
+I also make microservices depending on the nature, scope and needs in a project.
+However, the decision is highly informed by the customer preferences.
+Iregardless of your choice, I will deliver RESTful Json API's secured with Bearer Token.

 ## &#x270d; Tech Writing

 I write articles about software development that you can find on [Medium](https://medium.com/@patricknzambu)